 How do accident plans work?

 With a typical accident insurance plan, enrolled participants receive a lump-sum benefit for injuries sustained from an accident.
-When an accident happens (either at or outside of work), the individual files a claim and receives payment directly from the insurer.
+When an accident happens (either at or outside of work), the individual files a claim and receives payment directly from an online car insurer or another provider.
 The amount of payout depends on what type of injury occurred.

 What types of accidents are covered?

 While there are some exclusions to accident plans, such as self-inflicted wounds and illegal activity, most typical accidents that may occur in your lifetime qualify.
 This might include sports injuries, car crashes, concussions, breaking your ankle while on vacation, running into a tree on your ski trip, being bit by a dog, and so on.